-In this semester the student will continue to develop the competencies within the choosen profile on basis of mandatory as well as on elective courses.
+In this semester the student will continue to develop the competencies within the chosen profile on basis of mandatory as well as on elective courses.

-The profile course, Strategic Global Sourcing, discuss how to develop a global sourcing strategy that effectively increases the competitive advantage of a Company by evaluating the sourcing options from a global perspective.
-And how these options are directly linked to the Product Design and demand patterns.
+The profile course, Strategic Global Sourcing, discusses how to develop a global sourcing strategy that effectively increases the competitive advantage of a Company by evaluating the sourcing options from a global perspective, and how these options are directly linked to the Product Design and demand patterns.

-In this semester the students will have the opportunity further to develop skills and insight within the actual research area or, as another option, develop the competencies in entrepreneurship in a more practical way, supported by a team of supervisors.
+In this semester the students will have the opportunity of further developing skills and insight within the actual research area or, as another option, develop the competencies in entrepreneurship in a more practical way, supported by a team of supervisors.
 The course description gives strong requirements for further development of the business opportunity.
-The student can choose among continuing the track from 8th semester, whether the project was about entrepreneurship or if it was focused on more deep reserch activities, or change track to the other option.
-The
+The student can choose among continuing the track from 1st semester (entrepreneurship or deeper research activities), or change track to the other option.

 The central courses which form the common area between the profiles link the specialisation of the profile to the general business and product development processes in a global context.
-The course Globalization and entrepreneurship 3 integrates internationalization theories, models of globalization.entrepreneurship and new digital business models.
+The course Globalization and entrepreneurship 3 integrates internationalization theories, models of globalization, entrepreneurship and new digital business models.
 The course hence constitutes a foundation for understanding international efforts of firms as well as the new global market conditions in which new products are developed, introduced and consumed.
 The course, Open Innovation, provides an insight into the literature on open innovation, inter-organisational relations and market analyses.
 These particular themes are especially relevant in situations where a firm is operating in markets that are new.
 The course therefore combines new theories of innovation, entrepreneurship and market analysis.

-The competence goals for the 9th semester Global Supply Chain development are as follows
+The competence goals for the 3rd semester Global Supply Chain Development are as follows

-- Obtain Awareness of the different sourcing strategies • - Be able to conduct supplier selection • - Understand the importance of supplier segmentation • - Obtain Knowledge of making a contract and execute negotiations • - Understand the different elements within SRM • - Be able to Identify why and explain how the company establishes, develops, maintains, and • controls inter-organisational relationships for value creation - Be able to Describe and evaluate the main managerial decisions regarding collaborative re-• lationships with other organisations - Understand the premises of open innovation and the implications for the management of • innovation - Be able to Describe and outline a market analysis for a new market • - Be able to Identify global market opportunities and threats for business strategy and prod-• uct development - Be able to Analyze and assess new digital and global business models e- and mcommerce
+- Obtaining awareness of the different sourcing strategies - Being able to conduct supplier selection - Understanding the importance of supplier segmentation - Obtaining knowledge of making a contract and execute negotiations - Understanding the different elements within SRM - Being able to identify why and explain how the company establishes, develops, maintains, and controls inter-organisational relationships for value creation - Being able to describe and evaluate the main managerial decisions regarding collaborative relationships with other organisations - Understanding the premises of open innovation and the implications for the management of innovation - Being able to describe and outline a market analysis for a new market - Being able to identify global market opportunities and threats for business strategy and product development - Being able to analyse and assess new digital and global business models e- and mcommerce

-- Be able to assess the impact of globalisation trends for business establishment and strategy - Be able to analyze the consequences of particular globalization effects on SME's - Be able to identify and suggest implementations of strategy changes for businesses - Be able to dentify significant legal problems when establishing international businesses or enterprises

-Be able to identify and describe the main legal aspects of doing international business transactions
+- Being able to analyse the consequences of particular globalization effects on SME's able to assess the impact of globalisation trends for business establishment and strategy - Being able to identify and suggest implementations of strategy changes for businesses - Being able to identify significant legal problems when establishing international businesses or enterprises - Being able to identify and describe the main legal aspects of doing international business transactions